 22. Flowers from here will be delivered to Saigon as well as other nearby provinces

 A wooden boat is loaded with colorful flowers

-23. There are many colorful hidden pockets in the touristic centers.
+23. There are many colorful hidden pockets in the tourist centers.
 Each of them can be an Instagrammable photo even if you aren’t a good photographer.
 From this one in Hoi An….

 The iconic yellow houses in Hoi An

 24. … to Train Street in a lesser-known corner of Hanoi

 Train Street or Railway Street is where people live along the track which is literally one step from their front doors.